 - Additional ill health and death benefits for Plan members.

-The Trustee has taken advice from its investment advisers, who have analysed the Plan against their benchmark.
+The Trustee has taken advice from its investment advisers, who have analysed the Plan against their benchmark, which is based on pension schemes of a similar size from the client portfolio of our investment adviser.
 The results of the Trustee’s assessment, on a scale from ‘very good’ to ‘poor’ are as follows:

 - Charges – Very good – Members bear the cost of administration charges but fees are reasonably competitive.
-The Trustee will continue to monitor fees following any changes implemented in the investment strategy and will look for opportunities to negotiate lower fees for members wherever possible.
+As part of the implementation of the changes in the investment strategy the Trustee was able to negotiate lower fees for most of the funds.

 - Administration – Good – The administration services provided by Aviva are of a good standard.
-The Trustee is considering increasing its engagement with the administrator to improve performance relative to SLAs.
+The Trustee is continuing to engage with the administrator to improve performance relative to SLAs.

-- Default investment arrangement – Very good – The strategies broadly achieved their objectives over the year.
-The Trustee reviewed this over the year and will implement any agreed changes.
+- Default investment strategy – Very good – The strategies broadly achieved their objectives over the year.
+The Trustee has implemented the agreed changes recommended by its investment advisers.
 The next review will be in June 2023.

 - Investment range – Very good – The self-select fund range provides access to most asset classes, some specialist options and alternative lifestyle strategies.
-The Trustee reviewed these over the year and will implement any agreed changes.
+The Trustee has implemented the agreed changes recommended by its investment advisers.

 - Plan design – Good – The Plan’s design and contribution structure are reasonable and encourage members to take advantage of the extra matching contributions.

-As set out in the Trustee’s Report, a review of the governance of the Plan, including arrangements with respect to Defined Contribution members, their contributions and benefits, is undertaken by the Trustee through its board and committees.
+As set out on pages 7 and 8 of the of the Report and Financial Statements , a review of the governance of the Plan, including arrangements with respect to Defined Contribution members, their contributions and benefits, is undertaken by the Trustee through its board and committees.

 The Trustee’s priority is to provide a strong and stable pension scheme which operates in the interests of its members and to achieve this the Trustee Board and its Committees meet regularly to develop and agree strategy, monitor performance, discuss and explore issues relevant to the governance and administration of the DC arrangements and make appropriate decisions.